ThomasHeb/4AxisFoamCutter/README.md

   - executes a cut by preheating the hotwire for 5 seconds
 - Fan
   - switch on/off or change the power in %  new value is stored in the eeprom
+- The firmware can still be controlled with gcode sender tools via the UART/USB

 ### How to start:
 Please refer to grbl documentation for parameter settings and first steps.
 A good point to start is to